brianabshier/python_scripts/README_check_endpoints.txt

 Description:
 ------------
-This Python script checks a specified text-based file for the presence of any known endpoints (e.g., URLs or domain names).
+This Python script checks all text-based files for the presence of any known endpoints (e.g., URLs or domain names).
 It scans the file line-by-line and reports any matches.

 Endpoints checked by default:
 - api.mosso.com